smartdevicelink/sdl_requirements/detailed_docs/RC/SetInteriorVehicleData.md

 _Pre-conditions:_

-a. mobile device is connected to SDL.
+a. mobile device is connected to SDL

-b. app is registered with REMOTE_CONTROL appHMIType with SDL from this device.
+b. app is registered with REMOTE_CONTROL appHMIType with SDL from this device

 c. moduleType_X is allowed for this app by policies